W. A. C. Bennett Dam: Upstream and Williston Reservoir

 The area upstream of the dam experienced a number of environmental changes as a result of the flooding of the land.
 The creation of the lake flooded a vast area of former forest land, drowning a significant amount of wildlife and creating drastic changes to the landscape.
 It created a reservoir that measured 250 kilometres from north to south and another 150 kilometres from east to west.
 Two farmers asked for compensation from BC Hydro due to higher humidity compromising their ability to grow crops.
 Because the water was no longer flowing, rather, it was standing still following the creation of the dam; there were cooler temperatures and an increase in fog.

 Not only did changes occur in the atmosphere, they also occurred in the water.
-The creation of the reservoir compromised the livelihood of aquatic life, which before the dam lived peacefully in the river.
+The creation of the reservoir compromised the livelihood of some existing aquatic life, which before the dam lived in the river.
 Rivers and lakes support different species therefore some fish were able to thrive in the lake but others could not be supported by its different environment.
 Mountain whitefish, rainbow trout and Arctic grayling were primarily the species that faced decline.
 A number of species were known to have thrived and it is estimated that there are more fish in the basin today than before the reservoir, but possessing levels of mercury indicating they are not entirely healthy.
 High levels of mercury have been measured in the lake, as a result of decaying matter from the plants and trees that drowned.
 Mercury is released into the lake, is ingested by tiny organisms and eventually makes its way up the food chain.
 In 2000 British Columbia issued a Fish Consumption Advisory for bull trout and dolly varden warning people about the high content of mercury in these fish.

 The creation of the reservoir resulted in the severing of a caribou migration route.
 This, along with other industrial development in Peace River Country, devastated the southern mountain populations of woodland caribou, drove the Burnt Pine herd to local extinction by 2013, and had put five out of six other herds at risk of local extinction by 2016.
 In the Klinse-Za herd, only 16 animals remained by 2014.

-Visitor's Centre
+Visitor centre

 The W. A. C. Bennett Dam Visitor Centre is located near the dam, overlooking Williston Lake Reservoir.
 The centre features exhibits on the dam, hydroelectricity, and the area's natural and cultural history.